nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 6. Once the `Session` object is retrieved, the `Session#removeActivity()` method is invoked to remove the `Activity` object from the list of activities stored.
    - If the activity does not exist, a message indicating that there is no such activity is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
    - Else, the `Activity` object is removed from the list of activities.
-7. The `ActivityCreateCommand` object updates the cost and cost list by invoking the `ActivityCreateCommand#updateCostAndCostList` method.
 8. After the activity is removed from the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
 9. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
 10. The `ActivityDeleteCommand` object then prints a message indicating that an activity has been successfully deleted with `TextUi#printlnMessage`.